HMZ-03/DASPy/README.md

 DASPy is an open-source project dedicated to provide a python package for DAS (Distributed Acoustic Sensing) data processing.

-The goal of the daspy project is to lower the bar of DAS data processing.
+The goal of the DASPy project is to lower the bar of DAS data processing.
 DASPy includes:
 * Classic seismic data processing techniques, including preprocessing, filter, spectrum analysis, and visualization
 * Specialized algorithms for DAS applications, including denoising, waveform decomposition, channel attribute analysis, and strain-velocity conversion.